adlnet/xAPI-Spec/xAPI-Communication.md

 ###### <a name="4.0.s1"></a>Rationale

-In order to support the varying security requirements of different environments, a specific authentication mechanisim is not defined.
+In order to support the varying security requirements of different environments, a specific authentication mechanism is not defined.
 In practice [HTTP Basic Authentication](http://tools.ietf.org/html/rfc7235) has been very broadly used, so it may be worth considering as a lowest common denominator.

 ###### <a name="4.0.s2"></a>Requirements